Adolescents

 Each situation is unique.
 Determining the contributing factors can take time.
 Working with a treatment provider can help your teenager get back on track and move toward a safe and productive future.

 Teen males are most likely to be charged or accused of illegal sexual behavior in the United States.
 However, females make up about 10 percent of all arrests for sexual offenses.
-Minimal data is available regarding transgender or non-binary teens and their engagement in problematic sexual behavior.
-Of note, it is far more likely for trans and nonbinary teens to be sexually harmed by others than to harm someone else sexually

 There's no one type of teen who engages in problematic sexual behavior.
 Teens who engage in PSB have varied backgrounds, family systems, intellectual functioning, socio-emotional functioning, and mental health history.